nharsch/nharsch.github.io/index.md

 - Systems Thinking

 I'm also a big fan of Clojure and the Clojure community.

+I've also enjoyed teaching Sound Design for Theatre, and Sound Design for Video Games to undergraduates.

 ### Favorite Talks
 - [Simple Made Easy](https://www.youtube.com/watch?v=SxdOUGdseq4&t=3307s)